Tiramisu Recipe – No Bake Dessert

 Make the Coffee Syrup

-Combine the cold water, hot water and the dissolved instant coffee, Bailey’s liqueur and the vanilla extract in a large bowl.
+- Dissolve the instant coffee with hot water, then combine with the cold water, Bailey’s liqueur and the vanilla extract in a large bowl.

 How to make the Tiramisu Cream: